Weekly News We Care About Wrap Up – 10.5.07

 And sadly, not all of the titles that are being released tomorrow are playable on the PS3.
 You can check out the complete list at PSPFanboy.

 Now, although this is only for Japan, it does seem that Sony is at least somewhat trying to do what Nintendo has been doing with their Virtual Console Mondays.
-Nintendo has been on the ball ever since the service started a week after the Wii’s launch, and after seeing how much profit they stand to gain from doing nothing releasing their old wares, Sony has decided it’s their turn to milk their customers of their hard-earned money. → Read the rest
+Nintendo has been on the ball ever since the service started a week after the Wii’s launch, and after seeing how much profit they stand to gain from doing nothing releasing their old wares, Sony has decided it’s their turn to milk their customers of their hard-earned money. → Is that an article in your pants, or are you just happy to read me?

 Review – Soul Calibur 3